 However, when you do not have healthy ways of recognizing and expressing anger when it arises, it can build and become harder to handle in a productive manner.
 This excessive anger can contribute to relationship problems, substance abuse, or even legal troubles.
 It may feel like anger starts to bubble to the surface during inappropriate times and situations, making to harder to communicate or react productively.
 You may even find yourself reacting in ways that cause harm to others.
 In these situations, your feelings themselves are not "bad", but the ways you have learned to react to those feelings need to be changed.
 Excessive anger has been linked to major health conditions like high blood pressure and heart disease.
 If you sense that feelings of anger control you more than you have the ability to control them, or if you can think of times that reactions to anger have really cost you in important ways, you may consider seeking counseling for anger management.

 - Relaxation: Excessive anger can be intense and long-lasting, and you will need to learn and practice ways of being able to calm your body and mind.
 Progressive relaxation involves learning to tense and relax muscle groups in your body intentionally so that your muscles can be trained to relax quickly.
 There are other forms of relaxation, such as mindfulness, deep-breathing, and guided imagery that may be used.

 - It's easy to get enrolled in online anger management therapy and it can be anonymous.

-Many people do not get therapy or the help they need because of stigmas, geography constraints, financial stresses, it is difficult to find the time or another reason.
+Many people do not get therapy or the help they need because of stigma, geographic constraints, financial stresses, trouble finding the time, or for other reasons.
 Online anger management counseling courses are easy to sign up for, from registration to completion.
-You fill out online forms or chat with a professional so they can get information about your background and about what is currently bothering you.
+It's simple.
+You fill out the online forms or chat with a professional so they can get information about your background and about what is currently bothering you.

 - You're accountable for your progress.
 In an online format, your therapist will require progress reports to ensure that anger management counseling is working for you and that you are achieving your goals.
 You can fill out or look at your progress report whenever you want.
-You will always know where you stand, which limits confusion and allows you to become more confident.
+You'll always know where you stand, which limits confusion and allows you to become more confident.
 There are worksheets that provide information and teach skills that you and your therapist have available so that you can make progress in between communications.